 Scuba Diving Fins Review the Good, the Bad and The Ugly

 This is a rewrite of a previous fin report I did up a few years ago.
-This is a great overview of dive fins, especially for the diver who only wants to buy their fins once.
+This is a great overview of dive fins, especially for the diver who only wants to buy their fins once and learn about the Best Fins For Scuba Diving.
+Learn what most of the Other Dive Stores and Other Brands Brands Won’t Tell You.

 When divers are searching for dive fins there is a lot of miss-information, too much choice and too few actual “experts” out there who try all of the different fins in a real world environment using different exposure suits, diving in different environments and with different equipment configurations.